 After a full morning of rich indulgence, you may need to take a breather.
 The Cacao Pool Club is the perfect place to cool down with a dip in the swimming pool or a drink at the bar.
 I enjoyed a $2 USD daiquiri (drink special of the day) while chilling out by the pool and enjoying the complimentary WiFi.

-This unique place is like any others that we haven’t encountered during our travels.
-At the end of day of our decadent day, Darrell and I left feeling rejuvenated, pampered and refreshed.
+This unique place is like any others that I hadn’t encountered during my travels.
+At the end of my decadent day, I left feeling rejuvenated, pampered and refreshed.

 Mansion de Chocolate

 Mansion de Chocolate is also a chocolate-themed hotel in the heart of Granada.
 Each morning, hotel guests are treated to an all-you-can-eat breakfast buffet.
 All facilities and activities, including the breakfast buffet, are open to the public for day visits.